SyedDanialImtiaz/my-FYP-2025/README.md

 - [✅] research on watermarking algo
 - [❌] fix missing audio after reattaching video
 - [✅] put the watermark on faces
-- [❌] decrease face detection inaccuracy
 - [❌] find open source face swapper/deepfake program
 - [❌] if faces in frames are less than 0.5 sec, ignore the face
-- [❌] make faces index not change for each faces in video
+- [❌] make sure the face map embedding work
 - [✅] verify the watermark on faces
 - [❌] tests watermarked videos with deepfake/faceswap programs
-- [❌] make the watermark not gray colored
 - [❌] remove face boundary boxes when finished

 ## How to Run Program